 What happened to these patients and how did they benefit under NUCCA care?
 Read on to learn more about natural chronic fatigue relief.

 Conclusion of baseline testing, using the selected outcomes measuring patient quality of life and sleep patterns, allowed patients to receive NUCCA care for the next six months.
 At the end of the study, baseline testing was repeated.
-These findings were compared to results noted before beginning NUCCA care.
-Changes in patient reported outcomes score values were reported.
+These findings were compared to the results noted before beginning NUCCA care.
+Changes in patient-reported outcomes score values were reported.

 Benefits from NUCCA Upper Cervical Care

 Patient quality of life and sleep quality were determined using “tried and true” questionnaires.
 After six months of NUCCA care, physical disability scores improved to 60.9 from 30.3.
 Mental health scores improved slightly to 74.7 from 68.6.
 Two subjects reported no change following NUCCA care; however, their condition did not worsen.

 Patients sleep patterns improved following care from 12.1 to 6.1 as indicated by the 21-point scale, sleep quality form.
 Patient improvement occurred after the first NUCCA correction with maximum benefit seen after three months of regular NUCCA care.

 Due to the lack of a control group, the patient’s receiving a placebo adjustment, these findings are limited to the group studied.
 Future studies will involve other NUCCA practitioners and a control group to overcome these limitations.
 It would be exciting to see future findings in the chronic fatigue syndrome and NUCCA care.